awesome-stable-diffusion/awesome-stable-diffusion/README.md

 [![Awesome](https://cdn.jsdelivr.net/gh/sindresorhus/awesome@d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-This is a list of [Free](https://en.wikipedia.org/wiki/Free_software) Software and Resources for the [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release) AI Model by StabilityAI.
+This is a list of Software and Resources for the [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release) AI Model by StabilityAI.

-🖊️ marks content that requires sign-up or account creation for a third party service outside github 💵 marks content non-free, commercial content that may require payment.
+🖊️ marks content that requires sign-up or account creation for a third party service outside github 💵 marks content [Non-Free](https://en.wikipedia.org/wiki/Free_software), commercial content that may require any kind of payment.

 See [Contributing](.github/CONTRIBUTING.md).